minoue/rush/README.md

 You can open the hotkey editor and assign the command to any key you want.

 ## How to add commands
-Commands can be added by editting/creating module files.
+Any commands can be added by editting/creating module files.
 For example, here is the templete script in the module directory.